Roxanne Reid

 Warm, friendly atmosphere

-This leadership style is clearly working if the friendly smiles and warm welcome we experienced are anything to judge by.
+Despite the chic sophistication of this classic safari lodge, there was nothing stuffy about it.
+The staff are warmly friendly, with ready smiles.
 I enjoy it when members of staff have the self-confidence to engage in chat with us; it makes my day.
-And here it was a particular pleasure that everyone – from reception staff to waiters, chefs and barmen – was happy to shoot the breeze when they weren’t busy.
+And here it was a particular pleasure that everyone – from reception to waiters, chefs and barmen – was happy to shoot the breeze when they weren’t busy.

 You may also enjoy